 Under FP7 ICMAT has been the host of 4 Marie Curie projects, two IRSES networks (GEOMECH and MODULI) and two individual fellowships (MODPRINBUN and TRANSIC).

-Under H2020, ICMAT is hosting two MSCA Individual Fellowship: STROMINGER and ISOPARAMETRIC.
+Under H2020, ICMAT is hosting five MSCA Individual Fellowship: STROMINGER and ISOPARAMETRIC.

 - ISOPARAMETRIC.
 Geometric and analytic aspects of isoparametric hypersurfaces.
 More details.